klederson/microblog/README.md

 SYMFONY_DEBUG = 1
 ```

-Alternatively you may use our [Symfony Vagrant VM](https://github.com/kisphp/symfony-vagrant) to run the blog in develop mode.
+Alternatively you may use our [Symfony Vagrant VM](https://github.com/kisphp/symfony-vagrant) to run the blog on local environment.